My Big, Gorgeous Greek Cathedral

 From September 6 – 8, Saint Sophia Cathedral will hold the annual L.A.
 Greek Fest, “which features Byzantine art, delicious Mediterranean cuisine, Cathedral tours, entertainment, dancing, carnival-style games for the kids, and a host of other activities.”
 It’s supposed to be a very fun event to attend.

-If you’re ever in the downtown Los Angeles area, take a few minutes out of your day and come visit this incredibly gorgeous cathedral.
+If you’re ever in the downtown Los Angeles area, take a few minutes out of your day and visit this incredibly gorgeous cathedral.
 It’s quite remarkable, and for just a few minutes you’ll think you’ve been transported to another country.

 Saint Sophia Cathedral